jonlpersson/ed-latimore/site/_posts/2022-02-02-how-to-be-a-high-quality-woman-to-meet-a-high-value-man.md

 It includes being an excellent communicator, nurturing, and supportive.

-Sadly, certain ideas about feminity are portrayed as negatives by the mainstream media, but the next someone tells you that being submissive, nurturing, and agreeable are negatives, make sure they're in a long happy relationship.&nbsp;
+Sadly, certain ideas about feminity are portrayed as negatives by the mainstream media, but the next someone tells you that being submissive, nurturing, and agreeable are negatives, make sure they're in a long happy relationship.

 Many people talk about what should and should not happen in a relationship but have never been in a relationship themselves.